What are Small and Medium-sized Enterprises (SMEs)?

 The significance of small and medium-sized enterprises is also recognized by the governments.
 Hence, they offer regular incentives to SMEs, such as easier access to loans and better tax treatment.

 SMEs in the United States

 As mentioned earlier, the United States adheres to varying definitions for SMEs and guidelines that differ from one industry to another.
 The practice is in accordance with the North American Industry Classification System (NAICS).
 The system was collectively developed by the U.S., Canada, and Mexico to help establish a set of guidelines and standards that enable the collection and analysis of business operational statistics in North America.

 The Small Business Administration (SBA) in the U.S. is responsible for creating a list of standards and characteristics that businesses must meet in order to be considered SMEs.
 The list is not specifically targeted for SMEs because it relates primarily to smaller companies.

-In Canada, SMEs are businesses that have fewer than 500 employees.
+In Canada, SMEs are businesses that employ fewer than 500 individuals.
 Businesses with 500 or more employees are strictly considered large businesses.
 To further break it down, Industry Canada – an organization that works to facilitate economic and industry growth in Canada – deems small businesses as having fewer than 100 employees, provided the company produces goods.
 The cut-off for small businesses that provide services is 49 or fewer employees.
-Companies that fit somewhere between these employee-count cut-offs are considered an SME.
+Companies that fit somewhere between these employee-count cut-offs are considered SMEs.